 What is National Recovery Month?

-National Recovery Month was established in 1989 by the Substance Abuse and Mental Health Services Administration (SAMHSA) to promote and support new evidence-based treatment and recovery practices, celebrate the nation’s strong and proud recovery community, and recognize those who make recovery in all forms possible.
+National Recovery Month was established in 1989 by the Substance Abuse and Mental Health Services Administration (SAMHSA) to promote evidence-based treatment and recovery practices.
+It also celebrates the nation’s vibrant recovery community and honors all those who help make recovery possible.

 Why is National Recovery Month Important?

-National Recovery Month plays a vital role in promoting understanding, providing support and driving positive change in the fields of addiction and mental health.
+National Recovery Month plays a vital role in fostering understanding and driving positive change in the fields of addiction and mental health.
 By recognizing it, we can:

 Bring attention to the resources, services and support systems available for those in need.